 How MODULATE works

 The MODULATE trial aims to test whether it is possible to enable lymphocytes to enter bowel cancer tumours, and to attack them once they are inside.
-Researchers will recruit 90 patients at 15 sites across Australia.
+Altogether 90 patients at 15 sites across Australia will participate.
 Everyone who joins the trial will have advanced bowel cancer, and will have exhausted all standard treatments.
 This trial provides them with the option of trying an experimental treatment which may prove to have an effect.

 Patients will be split into two groups to test two approaches.
 The first group will receive an inhibitor of the signalling protein STAT3 – STAT3 can enable tumours to evade the immune system.
 The second will receive a vascular disrupting agent, which will damage the blood vessels of a tumour to encourage lymphocytes to enter.